dreamingrainbow/todolist-with-react-hooks/README.md

+## Step One ##
-Step One Create A Context.
+Create A Context.
-This is our state store;
+This be our share data object through out our application;

 ```JavaScript AppContext.js
 import React from 'react';